BerryAI/event-listener/README.md

 ### MySQL
 - You will need a MySQL instance running to save log data.
 Copy the file `config.json.tmpl` as `config.json`, and fill in access info to your MySQL server.
 - Check `schema.sql` for database schema.
+- Cloud SQL access have to be enabled for this instance.
+Otherwise it cannot be connected from NodeJS application.
+See https://console.cloud.google.com/sql/instances for settings